↖ Homepage of the site 'What to do with your life?'

 |

-Capable of opposing other family members, not to improve one's personal position, but to ensure the group operates well.
+Able to oppose other family members, not to improve their own position, but to ensure the proper functioning of the group.

 |

-Consult the questions 'What is a good friend?', 'What is an adult?' and 'What is a virtuous cycle?'.
+Consult the questions'What is a good friend?', 'What is an adult?' and'What is virtuous training?'.